 I have heard from a few people who say the plastic bottoms on dance sneakers make spinning and sliding more difficult.
 I haven’t noticed this with my dance sneakers too much, so you will have to be the judge.
 For practice, I find that I slide and spin enough and then for formal dances I slip on my smooth soled shoes and really take off.

 One last bit of advice for men.
 Most brands of dance sneakers are unisex but really made for women.
 They have extra large sizes for men.
 It can be a challenge to find comfortable dance sneakers if your feet are wide.
 Whenever possible, shop locally so you can try on shoes first or shop online with a store that has a free return/exchange policy (which most do now).

 - Many dress shoes for men and women have smooth leather soles.
 These usually cost over $100 but can make excellent dance choices.
 They may, however, lack the breathable lining and hard toe.

-	You can cheaply make any no slip shoe or sneaker into a dance shoe by sticking on Mole Skin (found in the first aid section of your local drug store) to the soles.
-Its smooth, slippery and cheap.
-For a more durable approach try these stick on leather soles.
-For something even nicer take your shoes to a cobbler (shoe repair shop) and have your shoes resoled in leather.
-Shop 1940s style womens shoes here and more 1940s style mens shoes here.
+- You can cheaply make any no slip shoe or sneaker into a dance shoe by sticking moleskin (found in the first aid section of your local drug store) onto the soles.
+It’s smooth, slippery, and cheap.
+For a more durable approach, try these stick-on leather soles.
+For something even nicer, take your shoes to a cobbler (shoe repair shop) and have your shoes resoled in leather.
+Shop 1940s style women’s shoes here and more 1940s style men’s shoes here.